Hardcover edition, 2008.

 When the authorities arrived, they were well aware that the glacier had been melting.
 Three weeks earlier, the bodies of a man and woman who had gone hiking in 1934 and never returned had been discovered.
 For this reason, they, like the Simons, assumed that the person had died in a climbing accident.

 This explains why the Iceman's "rescuers" made quite a few careless mistakes: they weren't trying to preserve and protect the body, they were just trying to free it from the ice.
 At first, using a stick that they found nearby (later discovered to be his bow), they attempted to pry him free.
 They also tried to pull him from the ice by grabbing onto what was left of his clothing.
 In the process, they shredded it.
 One policeman was so anxious to free the mummy that he took a small jackhammer to the ice, accidentally drilling a hole in the Iceman's hip.
 And Pirpamer used an ice pick to finally extract the Iceman.
-(Brenda Fowler gives a thorough account of all the mistakes made in Chapter 2 of her book, Iceman.)
+(Brenda Fowler gives a thorough account of all the mistakes made in Chapter 2 of her excellent book, The Iceman.)

 When he was finally freed, the Iceman was forced into a coffin, which caused his left arm to break.
 Then, when photographers were given time to take pictures of the mummy in a nearby morgue, a fungus began to spread across the Iceman's skin.